Grigor Dimitrov tests positive for Covid-19

 Grigor Dimitrov confirmed in a social media post on Sunday that he has tested positive for Covid-19.

 Dimitrov is the most high-profile player from the world of tennis to report a positive coronavirus test so far.
-He was one of the players on the Adria Tour with a host of other high-profile players like Novak Djokovic, Alexander Zverev, Dominic Thiem and a packed crowd at the Adria Tour over the last week.
+He was one of the players playing on the Adria Tour with a host of other high-profile players like Novak Djokovic, Alexander Zverev, Dominic Thiem and a packed crowd at the Adria Tour over this week.

 View this post on Instagram